-Head of household means the adult member of the family who is considered the head for purposes of determining income eligibility and rent.
-The head of household is responsible for ensuring that the family fulfills all of its responsibilities under the program, alone or in conjunction with a cohead or spouse.
+Head of Household: The head of household is the adult member of the household who is designated by the family as head, is responsible for paying the rent, and Authority's the legal capacity to enter into a lease under State/local law.
+Emancipated minors who qualify under State law will be recognized as head of household.
+The Head of Household is responsible for ensuring that the family fulfills all its responsibilities under the program, alone or in conjunction with a co-head or spouse.